 1. Tax-savvy withdrawals

 A tax-efficient withdrawal strategy once you're in retirement can help lighten your tax burden.
 One approach involves withdrawing first from taxable accounts—such as a non-interest-bearing checking account or brokerage account, then tax-deferred accounts, and finally with tax-free withdrawals from Roth accounts.
-While brokerage accounts may incur capital gains, long-term capital gains are taxed at 0% up to $89,250 in taxable income for a couple filing jointly or $44,625 for a single filer in 2023, and up to $94,050 for a couple filing jointly and $47,025 for a single filer in 2024.
+While brokerage accounts may incur capital gains, long-term capital gains are taxed at 0% up to $96,700 of taxable income for a couple filing jointly and $48,350 of taxable income for a single filer for tax-year 2025.

 Another approach is to make proportional withdrawals from each retirement savings account.
 Once a target amount is determined, you'd make withdrawals from each account based on the account's percentage of total savings.
 The overall effect could lead to more stable income as well as a more stable tax bill over time, by accelerating tax-deferred withdrawals and reducing future RMDs.